Prof David Hendy

 |download vCarddownload vCard to your mobile|

 David is a media historian interested very broadly in the role of sound, images, and communication in human cultures across time.
 He's especially interested in the role of modern 'mass' media - radio, cinema, television, the internet - in shaping popular life and thought in the 19th, 20th and 21st centuries.

 David studied history at St Andrews and Oxford universities before joining the BBC in 1987 as a journalist and producer.
 At the BBC he worked on The World Tonight and Analysis on Radio 4.
 From 1993 to 2012, he taught at the University of Westminster in London.

 David was elected a Fellow of the Royal Historical Society in 2010.
 He's also been a Visiting Research Fellow at Wolfson College and the Centre for Research in Arts, Social Sciences and Humanities (CRASSH) at the University of Cambridge, Marjorie G. Wynne Visiting Research Fellow in British Literature at the Beinecke Library, Yale University (2010), and Helm Fellow at the Lilly Library, Indiana University-Bloomington, USA (2010).
 In 2011 he was awarded the James W. Carey Award for Outstanding Journalism by the Media Ecology Association of North America, for his five-part BBC Radio 3 series, Rewiring the Mind.

-Professor of Media and Communications, School of Media, Film and Music, University of Sussex
+Professor of Media and Cultural History, School of Media, Film and Music, University of Sussex

 Community and Business

 David broadcasts regularly, both as a contrubutor and writer/presenter.
 He presented Rewiring the Mind, a five-part series for The Essay on BBC Radio 3, co-wrote a drama, Between Two Worlds, which was broadcast on BBC Radio 3 in 2010, and most recently wrote and presented a 30-part series for BBC Radio 4, Noise: a Human History (2013).
 He's also contributed to programmes including Front Row, PM, Feedback, Archive on 4, and Archive on 4 in Britain, as well as WNYC in the US, France Culture and RTE.
 His series Noise: a Human History has been re-broadcast in the US and New Zealand.